wkumari/draft-vandergaast-edns-client-subnet/README.md

    implications with regard to how the reply will be cached by Intermediate Nameservers, as described in Section 6.3.

-Contavalli, et al.       Expires April 30, 2015                 [Page 8]

-Internet-Draft        Client Subnet in DNS Requests         October 2014

-   If the edns-client-subnet option in the request is not used at all (for example, if an optimized reply was temporarily unavailable or not supported for the requested domain name), a server supporting edns-client-subnet MUST indicate that no bits of the ADDRESS in the request have been used by specifying a SCOPE NETMASK of 0 (equivalent to the networks 0.0.0.0/0 or ::/0).
+   If the edns-client-subnet option in the request is not used at all, a server supporting edns-client-subnet MUST indicate that no bits of the ADDRESS in the request have been used by specifying a SCOPE NETMASK of 0, equivalent to the networks 0.0.0.0/0 or ::/0.
+This could happen, for example, because the reply is invariant across the network space.
+The answer is suitable for all clients for the duration of its TTL.

-   If no optimized answer could be found at all for the FAMILY, ADDRESS and SOURCE NETMASK indicated in the query, the Authoritative Nameserver SHOULD still return the best result it knows of (i.e. by using the query source IP address instead, or a sensible default), and indicate that this result should only be cached for the FAMILY, ADDRESS and SOURCE NETMASK indicated in the request.
-The server will indicate this by copying the SOURCE NETMASK into the SCOPE NETMASK field.
+   The specific logic that an Authoritative Nameserver uses to choose an optimized reply is not in the scope of this document.
+Implementers are encouraged, however, to consider carefully their selection of SCOPE NETMASK for the reply in the event that an optimal reply cannot be determined.

 6.3.
 Handling edns-client-subnet Replies and Caching

-   When an Intermediate Nameserver receives a reply containing an edns- client-subnet option, it will return a reply to its client and may cache the result.
+   When an Intermediate Nameserver receives a reply containing an edns- client-subnet option, it will return a reply to its client and SHOULD cache the result.

    If the FAMILY, SOURCE NETMASK, and SOURCE NETMASK bits of ADDRESS in